 As a rule, windows in historic buildings should be repaired, or if beyond repair should be replaced 'like for like'.
+A flowchart illustrating the decision-making process can be found within the bridging Island Plan historic environment chapter.
 If consent is given for additional windows it is important that their design, scale and proportion should be sympathetic to the character of the building.